adiwg/mdEditor-doc/record/edit/metadata/parent-metadata.md

 ---

-Parent Metadata allows for an association between the current record and its parent record
+Parent Metadata allows for an association between the current record and its parent record.

 * **Title **is required.
 * **Alternate Title **allows for an additional title of the resource.